kitschpatrol/yanki/readme.md

 ## Getting started

-> \[!WARNING]
-> Yanki is still in development.
-Please back up your Anki library if you intend to use it, and please expect changes to commands and the exported APIs until the 1.0.0 release.

 ### Dependencies

 The `yanki` CLI tool requires Node 18+.
 The exported TypeScript / JavaScript APIs are isomorphic, and can run in both browser-based and Node runtime environments.
 The Yanki library is ESM-only, is implemented in TypeScript, and bundles a complete set of type definitions.